XFACTORS: Disentangled Information Bottleneck via Contrastive Supervision: Supplementary Materials

 \subsection{Ablations and variations \hyperref[sec:ablations]{$\upuparrows$}}

 \paragraph{Baseline} We present in \cref{fig:supp_no_ablation} the latents obtained by XFactors –without any modification– on the validation set of Shapes3D.
-We can see that for each factor $i$, only the related encoding $T_i$ is well-structured, while all other representation spaces exhibit seemingly random behavior, indicating a perfect disentanglement.
+For each factor $i$, the related encoding $T_i$ is well-structured, while other representation spaces appear largely unstructured, indicating strong block-specific organization.

 \paragraph{No InfoNCE} Compare them to those obtained by ablating the InfoNCE term of our loss, in \cref{fig:supp_no_info_nce}.
 We can observe 2 behaviors: firstly, some $T$ encodings are totally entangled (\textit{e.g.} $T_1$ at 3rd row), and conversely some factors are totally entangled (\textit{e.g.} shape at 5th column), indicating only partial disentanglement might have been achieved on some dimensions.
 Secondly, even the seemingly structured $T$ encodings are much less well structured as important overlaps can be seen between clusters of different values for some factors (\textit{e.g.} (1st column, 2nd row), or (3rd column, 5th row)).